ZarTaen/DU_logfile_audioframework/README.md

 DU_logfile_audioframework is a logfile reader for Dual Universe that allows to play audiofiles via Lua Commands inside the game.

 ## Installation
-Download the .zip and extract it to a location of your choice.
-Make sure the "conf" folder is in the same directory as the .exe.
+Put the .exe is inside a folder of your choice.
+On first startup, the .exe will create the default conf.toml file inside the folder conf and an audiopacks folder next to the .exe, so be careful to put the program into a folder.
 Be careful about the source of the files should you get them somewhere else, as I cannot guarantee they are not tampered with.
 You can also take a look at the implementation of D.Mentia here:

 https://github.com/Dimencia/DU-Audio-Sharp

 ## Usage for Endusers
+The program has to be restarted if it is running while the conf.toml is changed.
 In order to install Audiopacks, simply add the whole folder into the "audiopacks" directory, or wherever the creator in question thinks the files are.
 Again, be careful where you source audiopacks from, for the same reason as above.
-You have a conf.toml file inside the conf folder that allows to change some volume settings, should you want that.
+You have a conf.toml file inside the conf folder that allows to change some volume settings, if you want to.

 ## Usage for Creators
 For supported audio formats, refer to rodio and the included audio libraries.